laravel/bootcamp.laravel.com/resources/docs/editing-chirps.md

 ## Updating our component

-Now let's update our `Chirp` component to have a form containing the existing message.
+Next, let's update our `Chirp` component to have an edit form for existing Chirps.

 We're going to use the `Dropdown` component that comes with Breeze, which we'll only display to the Chirp author.

-We'll also display an extra status if a Chirp has been edited by comparing the `created_at` date with the `updated_at` date.
+We'll also display an indication if a Chirp has been edited by comparing the Chirp's `created_at` date with its `updated_at` date:

 ```vue tab=Vue filename=resources/js/Components/Chirp.vue
 <script setup>